Table of Content:

 6. Click save.
 Unless specifically asked by your email provider to set a certain TTL, leave “Automatic TTL” selected.
 Finally click “Add Record”.

-- In some cases your hosting provider will ask you to create additional records, such as SPF records.
-The creation of these are covered in this guide - How do I add an SPF record.
+- In some cases, your hosting provider will ask you to create additional records, such as SPF records.
+See How do I add an SPF record.

 Set up with your own email server

 This method includes migrating from a third-party provider (mail.com) to email that you are hosting yourself.
 We will cover a couple of points here: